-To be eligible, your grant activity must:

-- comply with the most recent version of the NDAP Operational Guidelines - align with the grant opportunity's purpose in section 2.2.

-Eligible activities must directly relate to the grant opportunity and include:
+To be eligible, your grant activity must align with the grant opportunity's purpose in section 2.2.
+Other eligible activities must directly relate to the grant opportunity and include:

-- staff salaries and on costs which can be directly attributed to the provision of NDAP services in the identified coverage area or areas as per the grant agreement - capital works (only with prior approval by the department)1 - provision of secretariat support to any working groups and committees, specifically to matters that require additional skills/advice such case legal case workers or legal advisors - employee training for paid and unpaid staff including Committee and Board members, that is relevant, appropriate and in line with NDAP - establishment, maintenance and possible expansion of stakeholder or client lists to outline specific requirements and needs for stakeholders identified - work to engage other NDAP agencies to coordinate advocacy support activities that are relevant to this grant opportunity - establishment, leadership and coordination of the grant activities and their area(s) - relevant maintenance and development of websites and other mediums of communication to inform clients and potential clients of grant activities, of which incorporate and integrates multistakeholder informational and engagement needs/requirements.
-This may include those who have intellectual, speech and/or hearing impairments - research, development and maintenance required into governance models and factors related to implementing a disability advocacy service across a complex multi-sector environment - oversight and governance for the identified projects and grant activities, for example, data recording, recording of any gaps in disability advocacy based on area of service and/or development of client and community resources - collection of data to support, and evaluate grant activity implementation across serviced area/s - spend grant funding on other eligible activities as defined by the grant agreement.
+- staff salaries and on-costs which can be directly attributed to the provision of NDIS Appeals Program services in the identified coverage area or areas as per the grant agreement - capital works (only with prior approval by the department) - provision of secretariat support to any working groups and committees, specifically to matters that require additional skills/advice such case legal case workers or legal advisors - employee training for paid and unpaid staff including committee and board members, that is relevant, appropriate and in line with NDIS Appeals Program - establishment, maintenance and possible expansion of stakeholder or client list to outline specific requirements and needs for stakeholders identified

+- work to engage other NDIS Appeals agencies to coordinate advocacy support activities that are relevant to this grant opportunity - establishment, leadership and coordination of the grant activities and their area/s - relevant maintenance and development of websites and other mediums of communication to inform clients and potential clients of grant activities, of which incorporate and integrates multistakeholder informational and engagement needs/requirements.
+This may include those who have intellectual, speech and/or hearing impairments - research, development and maintenance required into governance models and factors related to implementing a disability advocacy service across a complex multi-sector environment - oversight and governance for the identified projects and grant activities, for example data recording, recording of any gaps in disability advocacy based on area of service and/or development of client and community resources - collection of data to support, and evaluate grant activity implementation across serviced area/s - spend grant funding on other eligible activities as defined by the grant agreement.